sadmann7/shadcn-table/README.md

 # [Shadcn Table](https://table.sadmn.com)

-This is a Shadcn table component with server-side sorting, filtering, and pagination.
+This is a shadcn table component with server-side sorting, filtering, and pagination.
 It is bootstrapped with `create-t3-app`.

 [![Shadcn Table](./public/images/screenshot.png)](https://table.sadmn.com)